Cristiano Ronaldo not to face rape charges

 Mayorga claimed to have reached an out of court settlement with the star in 2010, and revealed that she had chosen to speak out against Ronaldo after being inspired by the #MeToo movement.

-The settlement, which compelled Mayorga to anonymity, involved a payment of $375,000.
+The settlement, which compelled Mayorga to anonymity, involved a payment of USD 375,000.

 Vegas police began investigating the allegation in August 2018 at the request of Mayorga, but decided to drop the investigation "upon a review of information at this time."